How to Write for Your Audience and Appease Search Engines

 The next step is determining what words your audience uses in their pursuit of information.
 Internally, you might use highly technical terms or branded phrases to describe a topic, service or product.
 That’s great inter-office communication, but it’s not always ideal for your audience.

 Frequently, your jargon doesn’t match up with what the everyday person searches, so keyword research will help you determine what words to use.
 Keyword Planner is a great tool to see a keyword’s average number of monthly searches, competition for those keywords and other helpful insights.
 Keyword Planner can help you discover additional keywords, or keyword clusters, that you may not have even considered and can give you information based on a specific location or language.
+Looking for other tools keyword research tools?
+Try out some of these tools recommended by top SEO professionals.

 Choosing your primary keywords should also be informed by data other than average monthly searches.
 Broad terms with high monthly searches may seem like the best avenue, but your content will likely get lost in a sea of similar articles.
 Instead, choose 2-3 long-tail keywords per blog that are relevant to your audience.
 Yep, there’s that relevance thing again.
 It’s key to ranking.